 TMJ Treatment in Washington, MO.
-TMD, also referred to as TMJ disorder or simply jaw pain, is a condition impacting the jaw joint and nearby muscles, which can result in significant discomfort and limit daily functions.
+Temporomandibular Joint Dysfunction (TMD), often known more generally as TMJ disorder or TMJ pain, affects the jaw joint and surrounding muscles, leading to discomfort and restricted movement that can impact everyday activities.
 The TMJ, or temporomandibular joint, connects your jawbone to your skull and enables essential movements such as chewing, speaking, and yawning.
-If the TMJ or its supporting muscles are strained or damaged, regular actions like speaking and eating may become difficult or painful.
+Strain or dysfunction in this joint and the surrounding muscles can make routine activities painful and challenging.

-For residents in Washington, MO, jaw pain related to TMD can interfere with everything from enjoying a meal to getting a good night’s sleep.
+For residents in Washington, MO, TMD symptoms can disrupt everything from dining to getting a full night’s rest for those in Washington, MO.
 At Axes Physical Therapy, our Washington, MO physical therapists specialize in TMD treatments that relieve pain and restore comfort to patients’ everyday routines.
 Our TMJ therapy is offered at our Ballwin, MO location located just off Manchester/HWY 141.
-You can contact us online, request an appointment online, or call our Ballwin location at (636) 493-8642 to get started today.
+To start, contact us online, book an appointment online, or call our Ballwin office at (636) 493-8642 today.

 What Is Temporomandibular Joint Dysfunction (TMD)?